Dedicated vs. Integrated Graphics Cards – Which Is Best For You?

 Intel Integrated GPU

 There are also integrated graphics cards or iGPUs.
-As the name suggests, these graphics chips are integrated within the system, either directly on the motherboard or on the same die as the CPU, as is the case with AMD’s APU or Intel’s HD Graphics.
+As the name suggests, these graphics chips are incorporated within the system, either directly on the motherboard or on the same die as the CPU, as is the case with AMD’s APU or Intel’s HD Graphics.

 Benefits Of A Dedicated Graphics Card